pydam/EmaLink/Readme.md

 ### LED Lights

-There are 3 leds on the back of the device: a red one, close to the micro USB charing port, and a red + green cluster on the other side.
-When you switch-on EmaLink, the red + green cluster will light-up for 1 second.
+There are 3 leds on the back of the device: a red one, close to the micro USB charging port, and a red + green cluster on the other side.
+First, turn the EmaLink on by flipping the switch located next to the micro USB port.
+After you switch-on EmaLink, the red + green cluster will light-up for 1 second.
 When you connect EmaLink to AAPS on Loop over bluetooth, the green led will start blinking every 3 seconds.
 The green led will stop blinking once battery is almost depleted.
 The red led will start blinking once battery is almost depleted, you should consider charging it in the next few hours.

 ### Case